-A quick & simple homemade breakfast syrup.
+A quick & simple Homemade Pancake Syrup.
 Made with just a handful of basic ingredients – plus NO high fructose corn syrup.

 INGREDIENTS: CORN SYRUP, HIGH FRUCTOSE CORN SYRUP, WATER, CELLULOSE GUM, CARAMEL COLOR, SALT, NATURAL AND ARTIFICIAL FLAVOR, SODIUM BENZOATE AND SORBIC ACID (PRESERVATIVES), SODIUM HEXAMETAPHOSPHATE.

-That’s it people.
-Super simple to make and it’s better and cheaper then the high fructose version.
+That's it!
+This syrup is super simple to make and it's better and cheaper then the high fructose version.
 Although nothing beats the flavor of real maple syrup, this make it yourself syrup has an impressive taste.
-Give it a try – I’d love to hear your thoughts!
+Give it a try – I'd love to hear your thoughts!

 - 1 cup water

 - 1 cup granulated sugar